zack-shoylev/devsite/source/_posts/2013-08-13-bookstore-for-ipython-notebooks.markdown

 It's worth noting that saving will certainly be a little slower than interacting with your local filesystem, since it has to send the whole ipynb document to CloudFiles.
 If your IPython notebook server is running in the same data center though, this time difference may not be noticeable.

-Bookstore was built with OpenStack in mind so that you can [store your notebooks on your own OpenStack Swift cluster](https://github.com/rgbkrk/bookstore#on-openstack-swift-using-keystone-authentication) (if it uses Keystone authentication -- no support for swauth yet).
+Bookstore was built with OpenStack in mind so you can [store your notebooks on your own OpenStack Swift cluster](https://github.com/rgbkrk/bookstore#on-openstack-swift-using-keystone-authentication) (if it uses Keystone authentication -- no support for swauth yet).

 ## Storage